The Best Replacement for Wheat Berries in Your Pantry

 Soup or Stew Pearled Barley It thickens the broth and has a comforting, soft chew.

-Breakfast Porridge Wheat Flakes or Bulgur These cook faster and create a creamier texture for a morning bowl.
+Breakfast Porridge Wheat Flakes or Bulgur These cook faster and create a creamier texture.

-A "Quick" Weeknight Side Pearled Farro or Quinoa Ready in under 20 minutes without sacrificing too much nutrition.
+A "Quick" Weeknight Side Pearled Farro or Quinoa Ready in under 20 minutes without sacrificing nutrition.

-Baked Bread (Add-in) Cooked Spelt Berries They provide the same rustic texture and "crunch" in the loaf.
+Baked Bread (Add-in) Cooked Spelt Berries They provide a rustic texture and "crunch" in the loaf.

 Practical Tips for Successful Swaps

-When you’re substituting grains, the biggest variable isn't flavor—it’s water and time.
+When you’re substituting grains, the biggest variables are water and time.

-If you’re worried about getting the water ratio exactly right for a new grain, stop measuring the water.
-Treat the grain like pasta.
-Bring a large pot of salted water to a boil, drop in your farro, barley, or spelt, and cook until it reaches your desired tenderness.
-Then, simply drain it in a fine-mesh colander.
-This prevents the "scorched pot" syndrome that happens when a grain absorbs water faster than expected.
+Step 1: Use the "Pasta Method" Stop measuring the water and treat the grain like pasta.
+Bring a large pot of salted water to a boil, drop in your grains, and cook until they reach your desired tenderness, then drain in a fine-mesh colander.

 Buying in Bulk: A Note on Economy

-If you find yourself frequently reaching for replacements because you’re out of wheat berries, it might be time to look at Bulk Foods.
-One of the reasons we love grains like wheat berries and farro is their incredible shelf life.
-When stored in a cool, dry place in airtight containers, these grains can last for a year or more.
+If you frequently reach for replacements, it might be time to look at Bulk Foods.
+Wheat berries and farro have an incredible shelf life; when stored in airtight containers in a cool, dry place, these grains can last for a year or more.

-Buying in 5 lb or 25 lb bags isn't just for "preppers."
-It’s a practical way to lower your cost per meal.
-If you’re a Country Life Plus member, you can even get these heavier bags shipped for free, which saves you the "gym workout" of lugging them from the store to your car.
+Buying in 5 lb or 25 lb bags is a practical way to lower your cost per meal.
+Country Life Plus members can even get these heavier bags shipped for free, making it easier to keep a well-stocked pantry.

 Safety and Dietary Considerations

-Also, because these are high-fiber whole grains, if you aren't used to eating them, start with smaller portions.
-Your digestive system is a muscle, and it needs a little time to "train" for the increased fiber that comes with moving away from refined white grains.
+Also, because these are high-fiber whole grains, start with smaller portions if you aren't used to them.
+Your digestive system needs a little time to adjust to the increased fiber that comes with moving away from refined white grains.

 Foundations First: Start by identifying the texture you want.
 If you want chew, go whole.
 If you want speed, go pearled or cracked.
 Check your pantry, adjust your simmer time, and enjoy the discovery of a "new" favorite grain.